VURB

 - Elemental Provisions: there exists a set of prescriptive provisions for insulation of building fabric, glazing thermal performance, building sealing and air movement.
 The only drawback of this approach is that it is very rigid; therefore, you cannot change any of the required provisions.
 This approach is generally called DtS elemental provisions.

-- Verification Using a Reference Building (VURB): this method allows for a more realistic energy modelling of a building.
-The energy assessor undertakes VURB through an energy modelling software capable of analyzing the energy demand of the house in an hourly manner.
+- Verification Using a Reference Building (VURB): This method allows for a more realistic energy modelling of a building.
+The energy assessor undertakes VURB through an energy modelling software capable of analysing the energy demand of the house in an hourly manner.
 Due to this hourly analysis and the various realistic inputs from the actual house, the results of this method (if done professionally) are deemed to address a meaningful energy demand of the house.
 In this approach, different elements of the house (e.g. windows and roof) are integrated in a way that the whole building is assessed holistically.

 Take the example below from our past experience, using this method: